leoraclet/unycoin/README.md

 ## 📖 About

+> [!WARNING]
+>
+> ⚠️ This project was started even before I entered high school because I wanted to understand how
+> **Bitcoin** worked.
+I almost didn't touched this project since then.
+>
 This project is a pure Python implementation of a cryptocurrency inspired by the original concept introduced in Satoshi Nakamoto's whitepaper: [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf).